carlosperate/awesome-microbit/README.md

 ##### MakeCode Extensions

+- [How to Build MakeCode Extensions](https://makecode.com/extensions/getting-started) - Guide to create your own MakeCode extensions.

-To add an extension find the "Extensions" option in the Settings menu or the "Advance" toolbox category.
+To add an extension to MakeCode find the "Extensions" option in the Settings menu or in the "Advance" toolbox category.

-The extensions included in the official list below can be found by searching for their name in the "Extensions" screen.
+The link below contains a list of the oficially approved extensions, and they can be loaded by by searching for their name in the "Extensions" screen.

 - [MakeCode Extensions Gallery](https://makecode.microbit.org/extensions) - Official list of extensions available directly within MakeCode.